lyft/cartography/docs/root/usage/tutorial.md

 .. _data-augmentation:

 Cartography adds custom attributes to nodes and relationships to point out security-related items of interest.
 Data augmentation jobs meant to apply to the whole graph and run at the end of a sync are stored in `cartography/data/jobs/analysis`.
-Jobs that are meant to apply to a subset of the graph - say, the current AWS account - are stored in `cartography/data/jobs/scoped_analysis`.
 Here is a summary of all of Cartography's custom attributes.

 - `exposed_internet` indicates whether the asset is accessible to the public internet.